Eugène Delacroix: Liberty Leading the People

 Delacroix's most influential work came in 1830 with the painting Liberty Leading the People, which for choice of subject and technique highlights the differences between the romantic approach and the neoclassical style.
 Less obviously, it also differs from the Romanticism of Géricault, as exemplified by The Raft of the Medusa.

 Delacroix felt his composition more vividly as a whole, thought of his figures and crowds as types, and dominated them by the symbolic figure of Republican Liberty which is one of his finest plastic inventions...

 Probably Delacroix's best-known painting, Liberty Leading the People is an unforgettable image of Parisians, having taken up arms, marching forward under the banner of the tricolour representing liberty, equality, and fraternity.
-Although Delacroix was inspired by contemporary events to invoke this romantic image of the spirit of liberty, he seems to be trying to convey the will and character of the people, rather than glorifying the actual event, the 1830 revolution against Charles X, which did little other than bring a different king, Louis-Philippe, to power.
+Although Delacroix was inspired by contemporary events to invoke this romantic image of the spirit of liberty, he seems to be trying to convey the will and character of the people, rather than glorifying the actual event, the 1830 revolution against Charles X, which did little other than bring a different king, Louis Philippe I, to power.
 The warriors lying dead in the foreground offer poignant counterpoint to the symbolic female figure, who is illuminated triumphantly against a background of smoke.

 Although the French government bought the painting, by 1832 officials deemed its glorification of liberty too inflammatory and removed it from public view.
 Nonetheless, Delacroix still received many government commissions for murals and ceiling paintings.

-Following the Revolution of 1848 that saw the end of the reign of King Louis Philippe, Delacroix' painting, Liberty Leading the People, was finally put on display by the newly elected President, Louis Napoleon (Napoleon III).
+Following the Revolution of 1848 that saw the end of the reign of King Louis Philippe, Liberty Leading the People was finally put on display by the newly elected president, Louis Napoleon (Napoleon III).
 It is exhibited in the Louvre museum in Paris; although from December 2012 until 2014 it was on exhibit at Louvre-Lens in Lens, Pas-de-Calais.

 The boy holding a pistol aloft on the right is sometimes thought to be an inspiration for the Gavroche character in Victor Hugo's 1862 novel, Les Misérables.

+Religious works

+Delacroix painted hundreds of religious works in his lifetime and had a strong interest in Christianity.
+He had many commissions for religious paintings, including pieces for the Saints-Anges chapel of Saint-Sulpice in Paris.
+His religious paintings and style would shift drastically depending on the needs of the commission.

+Some of his religious works, such as Christ on the Sea of Galilee, had multiple painted versions.
+Delacroix's Pietà, a painting of the Virgin Mary mourning Christ after his death, was eventually redone by Vincent van Gogh.

+Delacroix reflected on religion through his paintings, and his religious works often show subtle details to Biblical texts.
+While considered an unbeliever or agnostic, his journal and paintings reveal an openness and receptiveness to spirituality through his art.